Fellowships & Scholarships

-The aim of the Western Alliance Associate Research Fellowship program is to support development of collaborative, applied and translational research that will improve health outcomes for people and communities in the western region of Victoria.
+The aim of the Western Alliance Associate Research Fellowship & Scholarship program is to support development of collaborative, applied and translational research that will improve health outcomes for people and communities in the western region of Victoria.

 Dr Laura Alston – Associate Research Fellow 2019

 Preventing chronic diseases in rural populations for future generations: The role of rural health services in guiding community efforts to improve the food environment

 Laura is a clinical dietitian and qualified diabetes educator who is passionate about preventing and treating chronic diseases through better nutrition.
 She submitted her PhD in November this year, the focus of which has been on the preventable inequalities in heart disease experienced by rural Australians.
 Laura recently received a Graduate Women’s Victoria award for her PhD progress in 2018.